ndp1100/ndp1100.github.io/_posts/2015-9-20-How-to-create-Android-Native-Plugin-for-Unity.md

 First thing, you need create a public static method in Java like this.
 ![Show Android Code](/images/AndroidPlugin/AndroidPlugin-androidcode.PNG)

 - Method **requestToast** will be called from Unity code.
 It will toast a message.
-Simple
+Simple!
 - Method **callbackToUnity** send information from Native code to Unity.
 In this case, I will send number of Toast method be called - count variable to Unity code.

 ##2.
 Export file Jar.